GeertvanGeest/cluster-docs/docs/HPC_tutorial/SLURM_tutorial.md

     > $ALIGN_DIR/ecoli_sample1.fastq.sam
     ```

-## Job arrays
+## 5 Job arrays

-### 1. Jobs in parallel
+### 5.1 Jobs in parallel

-**Exercise:** Generate a script `array.sh` with the sbatch options for cpu, memory, time, job name, e-mail, output and error.
+**Exercise 5.1A:** Generate a script `array.sh` with the sbatch options for cpu, memory, time, job name, e-mail, output and error.
 Now also include the option to initiate an array counting from 10 till 15.
 In the script, let each element of the array create a file with the `$SLURM_ARRAY_TASK_ID` in it's name in your home directory.
 In order to check out `squeue`, let the system sleep for 60 seconds after generating the file.

 ??? hint "Hint"
     Your script (without sbatch options) should look something like this: